renedelagza/CamelUpAutoma/README.md

 # CamelUpAutoma
-An automa for Camel Up
+An Automa for Camel Up